sawsanowa/Sentiment-Analysis-of-COVID-19-Vaccination-in-Saudi-Arabia/README.md

 - These events namely:
   - local events
-    - Lift travel ban for Saudi citizens for international flights
+    - Lift travel ban for Saudi citizens for international flights.
-    - Return to in class attendance to all students
+    - Return to in class attendance to all students.
-    - Making the vaccination mandatory to enter any public or private establishment
+    - Making the vaccination mandatory to enter any public or private establishment.
-    - First announcements of Pfizer vaccine approval
+    - First announcements of Pfizer vaccine approval.
-    - First announcements of AstraZeneca vaccine approval
+    - First announcements of AstraZeneca vaccine approval.

   - Worldwide events
     - First appearance of India COVID-19 variant.